Siege of Ciudad Rodrigo (1812): The storm

 Major-General Thomas Picton's 3rd Division was ordered to storm the greater breach on the northwest while Robert Craufurd's Light Division was sent against the lesser breach on the north.
 Diversionary attacks by Denis Pack's Portuguese brigade would probe the defences at the San Pelayo Gate on the east and across the Agueda River on the south.
 All told, Wellington planned to use 10,700 men in his assault.

 Launched at 7 pm, the assault met determined resistance in the great breach.
 The men assaulting the small breach had fewer problems and managed to get through the wall and behind the defenders of the great breach, making further resistance hopeless, the assault was completely successful.
 There had been two cannons embedded in the wall of the greater breach that caused most casualties in the storming.
 The 88th Connaught Rangers Regiment took one of the guns while the 45th Nottinghamshire Regiment took the other.
 Allied losses in the assault were 195 killed and 916 wounded, but among the dead were Major-Generals Henry MacKinnon and Robert Craufurd.
-The victory was somewhat marred when the British rank and file, who were upset by the 562 casualties suffered during the storming of the town, thoroughly sacked the city, despite the efforts of their officers to rein them in, which they eventually managed to do so.
+The victory was somewhat marred when the British rank and file, who were upset by the 562 casualties suffered during the storming of the town, thoroughly sacked the city, despite the efforts of their officers to rein them in, which they eventually managed to do.